Short hierarchically hyperbolic groups I: uncountably many coarse median structures: Introduction

 \subsection{Tweaking the hierarchy}

-The source of flexibility of the hierarchical structure of a short HHG, which gives rise to the abundance of coarse median structures, is twofold. \begin{itemize} \item Given any homogeneous quasimorphism $\phi\colon\Stab{G}{v}\to\R$ which is unbounded on $Z_v$, one can find a generating set $\tau$ for $\Stab{G}{v}$ such that $\phi\colon\Cay{\Stab{G}{v}}{\tau}\to\R$ is a quasi-isometry (this is done by mimicking some arguments from \cite{ABO}).
+The source of flexibility of the hierarchical structure of a short HHG, which gives rise to the abundance of coarse median structures, is twofold. \begin{enumerate} \item Given (almost) any $g\in G$, one can find a short HHG structure where some power of $g$ generates a cyclic direction, by introducing new vertices inside $\ov X$ which are stabilised by $g$.
+This can be done, for example, for any element that acts loxodromically on the top-level coordinate space (think of a pseudo-Anosov element in the mapping class group of the five-holed sphere); or for (almost) any element which fixes a vertex and acts loxodromically on its link (in the same analogy, think of a partial pseudo-Anosov element supported on a subsurface). \item Given any homogeneous quasimorphism $\phi\colon\Stab{G}{v}\to\R$ which is unbounded on $Z_v$, one can find a generating set $\tau$ for $\Stab{G}{v}$ such that $\phi\colon\Cay{\Stab{G}{v}}{\tau}\to\R$ is a quasi-isometry (this is done by mimicking some arguments from \cite{ABO}).
 Then, under suitable conditions (see Theorem \ref{thm:squidification}), one can construct a hierarchical structure in which the bottom level quasiline $\C\ell_v$ coincides with $\Cay{\Stab{G}{v}}{\tau}$.
-The idea of using quasimorphisms to generate coordinate spaces was already involved in how the hierarchical structure for large hyperbolic type Artin groups \cite{ELTAG_HHS} and for graph manifold groups \cite{HRSS_3manifold} were built, so our procedure can be seen as a generalisation of both. \item Given (almost) any $g\in G$, one can find a short HHG structure where some power of $g$ generates a cyclic direction, by introducing new vertices inside $\ov X$ which are stabilised by $g$.
-This can be done, for example, for any element that acts loxodromically on the top-level coordinate space (think of a pseudo-Anosov element in the mapping class group of the five-holed sphere); or for (almost) any element which fixes a vertex and acts loxodromically on its link (in the same analogy, think of a partial pseudo-Anosov element supported on a subsurface). \end{itemize}
+The idea of using quasimorphisms to generate coordinate spaces was already involved in how the hierarchical structure for large hyperbolic type Artin groups \cite{ELTAG_HHS} and for graph manifold groups \cite{HRSS_3manifold} were built, so our procedure can be seen as a generalisation of both. \end{enumerate}

+The quasimorphisms we feed into the construction from Item~\eqref{item:qline_from_qmorph} come from Corollary~\ref{cor:finding_quasimorphisms}, which roughly states that, given a central extension $0\to \Z\to G\to H\to 1$, where $H$ is hyperbolic, and a finite collection of elements $g_1,\ldots, g_n\in G$ satisfying a certain assumption, there exists a homogeneous quasimorphism $\psi\colon G\to \Z$ which is the identity on $\Z$ and is trivial on $g_i$ for every ${i=1,\ldots, n}$.
+This result should be compared to \cite[Lemma 4.4]{ELTAG_HHS}, whose proof, however, contains a gap.
+In Remark~\ref{rem:error_in_ELTAG} we point out the issue and explain how to circumvent it using our Corollary~\ref{cor:finding_quasimorphisms}, to ensure that all results from \cite{ELTAG_HHS} still hold.